ivivy/test/readme.txt

 b1 Git is a distributed version control system.
-Git is free software distributed under the GPL.
-Git has a mutable index called stage. b1 distributed b1b1mmmmmmmmmmmmmmmmmmmmmmmmmmmmm master master
+Git is free software distributed under the GPL. mGit has a mutable index called stage. b1 distributed b1b1mmmmmmmmmmmmmmmmmmmmmmmmmmmmm master master